NieneB/InternshipReport/index.md

 *Information from (Köbben & Yaman, 1996; Kraak & Klomp, 1996)*

 Dynamic visualization variables are identified by Dibiase et al. (1992),  MacEachren (1994), Kobben and Yaman, and Blok (2000) and are gathered here and put into one overview.
 Based on Blok
 Blok provides a framework for animated representation of dynamic geo-spatial phenomena.
 (Blok, 2000) She provides a range of dynamic visualization variables to be used for monitoring purposes of spatial temporal relationships.
 Blok’s framework more aims at the exploratory use of visualization while this research, aims at the display and communication part of the geo-spatial phenomena for explanatory use.
 Though, this author finds that Blok’s dynamic visualization variables can be applied for both purposes.
 As Blok also states; the ultimate goal is to contribute to the development of representation methods and interaction tools, which are also found in the explanatory visualization forms.

+####Animation
+Animated use time to add a visual dimension to the display.
+The scenes in an animation show the state of the data at one moment accordingly.
+Actually animation is a form of spatial-temporal visualizations and contains the two categories; temporal animation and non-temporal animation.

+Dynamic animated variables are

+  * Temporal position, when something is displayed.
+  * Duration. how long is something displayed.
+  * Order, the temporal sequence.
+  * State of change.
+  * Frequency or speed.
+  * Synchronization.

+Animated maps contain dynamic variables.
+Scene duration, rate of change, scene order.
+(Kobben and Yaman; MacEachren; Ormeling, 1996)
+There is hardly any interactive control.
 <!-- 1.
 No change

 2. Change